KanoshCur13/prototype-game/README.md

 # prototype-game
 The game so far.
 Movement, camera, dialogue.
+From there we're mainly focusing on the main aspects of our game.